 I like Tommy Edman a lot.
 The 24-year-old utility player put up a .304 AVG in his 92-game stint in the majors this past season, while hitting 11 homers and stealing 15 bases in 16 attempts.
 The xAVG of .287 backs up his impressive contact skills, but his speed is what has me intrigued.
 Edman boasts a sprint speed of 29.4 ft/sec, a mark that puts him just ahead of popular early picks for steals Fernando Tatis Jr. and Victor Robles.
 Clearly he has the propensity to steal when given the chance and the speed to back it up.
 I would not be at all surprised to see Edman put up a .285-.295 AVG while hitting five homers and stealing 10 bases.
 He’ll certainly be a target of mine in drafts, where he is averaging a price of an 11th-round pick.

 No. 16: Robinson Canó (New York Mets)

-Going into his age 37 season, Robinson Canó is still a worthy pick for a safe floor.
+Going into his age-37 season, Robinson Canó is still a worthy pick for a safe floor.
 Injuries have held Canó back in recent years, as he hasn’t managed to reach 500 plate appearances since 2017.
-However, the skills are still there for a reliable bat.
+However, the skills are still there for a reliable bat, and in a short season his physical endurance likely won’t be tested as much.
 Canó has been among the leaders in hard-hit rate the past two seasons, while his K-rate has remained in line with his career.
 This leads me to believe his bat speed hasn’t slowed to the point where we should expect a diminished performance.
 Also, Canó is an afterthought in most drafts, often going completely undrafted.
 He could be a solid value for a manager willing to take a shot with a late-round pick.